show-me-code/deepflame-dev/docs/source/qs/input.rst

 * ``torchModel``: name of network.
 * ``coresPerNode``: If you are using one node on a cluster or using your own PC, set this parameter to the actual number of cores used to run the task.
 If you are using more than one node on a cluster, set this parameter the total number of cores on one node.
 The number of GPUs used is auto-detected.

-The dictionary ``CanteraTorchProperties`` is the original dictionary of DeepFlame.
+The dictionary ``combustionProperties`` is the original dictionary of DeepFlame.
 It reads in network related parameters and configurations.
 It typically looks like:

 .. code-block::